Thousands send money to China's Ai for tax bill

 Calls to the local tax bureau rang unanswered.
 In a commentary Monday, the state-run Global Times cited unnamed experts as saying Ai could be suspected of "illegal fundraising."
 It also said the movement did not represent the larger Chinese population.

 "It is absolutely normal for a certain number of people to show their support for him with donations.
-But these people are an extremely small number when compared with China's total population," said the commentary that was published in both the newspaper's Chinese and English editions.
+But these people are an extremely small number when compared with China's total population," the commentary said.
 "Ai's political preference along with his supporters' cannot stand for the mainstream public, which is opposed to radical and confrontational political stances."

 The newspaper also asked if Ai really needed to borrow money to pay off the tax bill.
-The internationally known artist has shown his work in London, New York and Berlin and has earned huge sums selling his work at auctions and through galleries.
+Ai has shown his work in London, New York and Berlin and has earned large sums selling his work at auctions and through galleries.